 (c) the enterprise has transferred the physical possession of the asset - the physical possession of the asset may indicate that the customer has the ability to manage the use and receive substantially all other benefits of the asset or to restrict the access of other entities to those benefits.
 However, physical possession may not coincide with the control of an asset.
 For example, in some repurchase agreements and consignment contracts, the customer or the recipient may have physical possession of the asset the enterprise controls.
-Conversely, in some billing and retention arrangements, the enterprise can retain the physical possession of an asset and billing and retention arrangements;
+Conversely, in some billing and retention arrangements, the enterprise can retain the physical possession of an asset controlled by the customer.
+Examples include repurchase agreements, consignment agreements and billing and retention arrangements;